Introducing a 2nd (or 3rd...) Feline to Your Household

 - Set up a private room for your new cat, complete with litterbox, food, water, scratching post, toys and a comfortable bed/s.
 The resident cat/s and the new cat will likely sniff under the door and may vocalize as well.

-- A pheromone spray, Feliway Multicat, has been shown to be helpful in these sort of situations
+- A pheromone spray, Feliway Multicat, has been shown to be helpful in these situations

 - Once both parties are acting fairly relaxed about what/who is on the other side of the door (This usually takes one-two weeks.), try cracking the door a hair and allow the cats to investigate a little more closely.
 If there is hissing and/or growling, close the door and let everyone calm down before attempting this again at a later time.